-Six sets of UVLO thresholds are available with turn-on and turnoff thresholds of: (14.5 V and 9 V), (8.4 V and 7.6 V), (7 V and 6.6 V) respectively.
+Six sets of UVLO thresholds are available with turn-on and turnoff thresholds of: (14.5 V and 9 V), (8.4 V and 7.6 V), (7 V and 6.6 V), (18.8 V and 15.5 V), (18.8 V and 14.5V) and (16 V and 12.5V), respectively.
 The first set is primarily intended for off-line and 48-V distributed power applications, where the wider hysteresis allows for lower frequency operation and longer soft-starting time of the converter.
-The second group of UVLO options is ideal for high frequency DC-DC converters typically running from a 12-VDC input.
-The third, and newest, set has been added to address battery powered and portable applications.
+The second set of UVLO option is ideal for high frequency DC-DC converters typically running from a 12-VDC input.
+The third set is for battery powered and portable applications.
+The fourth to sixth UVLO sets are suitable to drive SiC MOSFETs in high voltage applications.
 Table 8-2 shows the maximum duty cycle and UVLO thresholds by device.